Categories: Women Entrepreneur

 4 Things Women Entrepreneurs Should Know

 Entrepreneurship is never easy.
 For everyone who attempts it, there are hurdles galore.
-In fact, the greater part of succeeding as an Women Entrepreneurs is simply learning the skill of obstacle navigation, regardless of the business, you’re in.
+The greater part of succeeding as a Women Entrepreneurs is simply learning the skills of obstacle navigation, regardless of the business, you’re in.
 The challenges, however, are not necessarily the same for each individual.
 Depending on your demographic, you may face challenges—and possess advantages—that others simply don’t.
 For women, breaking into independent business involves a host of factors that don’t affect men, for better and for worse.

 I’ve known and worked with many outstanding female entrepreneurs, not the least outstanding of which is my partner in business and life, Nicole (who personally edits this and all my blogs, in case you thought I was doing this all by my manly self).
-I want to see more women use their unique advantages and breakthrough their unique obstacles, as she does on a daily basis.
+I want to see more women use their unique advantages and break through their unique obstacles, as she does daily.
 Hopefully, these few little insights can encourage that:

 1. Women entrepreneurs don’t have to cater exclusively to women

 One obstacle faced by women entrepreneurs is assumptions and not just those of men.
-Often, a woman’s own assumption is that her best chances are with exclusively serving other women.
+Often, a woman assumes that her best chances are with exclusively serving other women.
 There’s nothing wrong with catering to women or having a feminine brand—unless you’re doing so simply because you don’t think you can cater to both genders, based on your own.

 The reality is that the unisex business world is dominated by men.
 I don’t think that’s because men are inherently better than women at business.
 I think it’s because of the limits that are imposed on women artificially.
 Businessmen rarely feel incapable of marketing to women, so why should the opposite be true?
 And why confine yourself to only ever selling to half the population?